Learning Fast Algorithms for Linear Transforms Using Butterfly Factorizations: Recovering Fast Transforms

 \paragraph{A butterfly parametrization}

-For simplicity, we assume that the input size $N$ is a power of 2. \footnote{Otherwise, the input can be padded with zeros.} Let the input vector be $x = [x_0, \dots, x_{N-1}]$ and let the linear transform of size $N$ be $\mathcal{T}_N$.
-Let $T_N \in \mathbb{F}^{N \times N}$ be the matrix representation of the transform $\mathcal{T}_N$, where the field $\mathbb{F}$ is either $\R$ or $\C$.
+Let $x = [x_0, \dots, x_{N-1}]$ be an input vector. \footnote{For simplicity, we assume that $N$ is a power of 2.
+Otherwise, the input can be padded with zeros.} Let $\mathcal{T}_N$ be a linear transform of size $N$ with matrix representation $T_N \in \mathbb{F}^{N \times N}$, where $\mathbb{F} \in \{\R,\C\}$.
 A general recursive structure is to separate the input vector into two halves by some permutation, apply the transform on each half, and combine the result in a linear manner by scaling by an diagonal matrix and adding the results.
-Written as matrix factorization:
+Written as a matrix factorization:

 where $P_N$ is some permutation matrix and $D_1, \dots, D_4 \in \mathbb{F}^{N/2}$ are diagonal matrices.
 Inspired by the factors of the FFT, we call the matrix $ $ a butterfly factor, denoted by $B_{N}$.
 Unrolling the recursion as in equation~\eqref{eq:fft-factorization} gives the factorization $T_N = B^{(N)} P^{(N)}$, where $B^{(N)}$ is a butterfly matrix and $P^{(N)}$ is a permutation that can be written as the product of $\log_2(N)$ simpler block permutations.
 We also consider composing this module, hence learn either